Generalized compressible flows and solutions of the H(div) geodesic problem: Introduction

-In analogy to the incompressible Euler case, the CH equation can be reformulated as a geodesic equation for the $L^2$ cone metric on a certain isotropy subgroup of the diffeomorphism group of $M\times \mathbb{R}_{>0}$.
-More precisely, CH flows are represented by time dependent maps in the form
+The link between the incompressible Euler equation and the $H(\mr{div})$ geodesic problem was established in \cite{gallouet2017camassa}, where it was proven that problem \ref{prob:det} can be reformulated as a geodesic problem for the $L^2$ cone metric (see equation \eqref{eq:l2cone}; see also section \ref{sec:conemetric} for the cone metric structure) on a subgroup of the diffeomorphism group of $M\times \mathbb{R}_{>0}$.
+More precisely, Lagrangian flows are represented by time dependent automorphisms on $M\times \mathbb{R}_{>0}$, i.e.\ maps in the form